 Our list for Living Books for Ancient & World History: Classical Conversations Cycle 1 is below!
 I am so happy to share these with you!
-(Weeks 8 and on will be added soon!)

 We are on the threshold for a new school year.
 With a new fifth volume, Classical Conversations has updated their guides and CDs.
 I am very pleased with the history sentences and songs (with some exceptions) and corresponding geography.

 We will be doing Classical Conversations from home this year.
 For a number of reasons, but most importantly, so we can slow. down.
 We will focus on history, geography, and the math only, but I do appreciate community and hope to do it again some time.